Karthik-EM/Karthik-EM/README.md

-- 👋 Hi, I’m @Karthik-EM,just a random person on earth 🌏
+- 👋 Hi, I’m Karthik-EM,just a random person on earth 🌏
 - Loves computers 💻 hate bugs
 - 📫 How to reach me karthikemail@gmail.com